assafp/pickeez/README.md

 > POST '/albums/123?name=donkey' - updates album 123 with params sent, such as 'name'.
 (Send post params in body request, of course.)

+  > to delete album, supply parameter 'deleted=true' to this call.

 > '/albums/mine' - returns list of albums belonging to requesting user.

 > POST '/photos/' - add a photo.
 Required params are 's3_path' and a valid album_id.